Equinox Gold to buy Premier Gold Mines in $479.9 mln deal

 Dec 16 (Reuters) - Canadian miner Equinox Gold Corp EQX.TO said on Wednesday it would buy Premier Gold Mines Ltd PG.TO in an all-stock deal valued at C$611.7 million ($479.9 million) and simultaneously spin-out Premier's U.S. production assets.

+Deal making has picked up in the industry as gold prices have hit a record high of above $2,000 an ounce this year as a slowdown in economic activity and surging coronavirus cases boosted demand for the precious metal.

+On Tuesday, private equity firm Orion Mine Finance Group had entered into an agreement to buy gold miner Centerra Gold Inc's CG.TO 50% interest in the Greenstone Gold Mines partnership for $225 million in cash.
+Premier Gold has a 50% stake in the partnership.

-According to the deal, Premier shareholders will receive 0.1967 of an Equinox share for each share held and 0.4 of a share in the spin-out company i-80 Gold Corp.
+Premier shareholders will receive 0.1967 of an Equinox share for each share held and 0.4 of a share in the spin-out company i-80 Gold Corp, the companies said on Wednesday.

+Upon deal closing, Equinox Gold will own about 84% of Equinox Gold and Premier shareholders about 16%.
+Equinox Gold and the existing shareholders of Premier will own 30% and 70% of i-80 Gold, respectively, on an issued share basis.

+The transaction is expected to close in the first quarter of 2021.

 ($1 = 1.2746 Canadian dollars)